One arrested, one in critical condition after domestic disturbance, house fire - NewsBreak

 1 seriously injured in South Lubbock shooting

-LUBBOCK, Texas (KCBD) - One person has been taken to the hospital after a shooting in South Lubbock.
-Just after 11 p.m. on Sunday, police responded to a shots fired call near the Walmart on 114th Street and Quaker Avenue.
-One person was found with serious injuries and was taken...
+LUBBOCK, Texas (KCBD) - One person was seriously injured after a shooting near a South Lubbock Walmart Sunday night.
+Just after 11 p.m., officers responded to a shots fired called at the Walmart near 114th Street and Quaker Ave.
+One person was found with serious but non-life threatening injuries and...

 KCBD

-Note: UPDATED: Suspect named in officer-involved crash in Central Lubbock